filefoxper/airma/packages/@airma/react-effect/README.md

 parameters:

 * callback - a callback returns a promise, or a effect model.
-When it is a `effect model`, the query result will be shared out to any place in a EffectProvider.
+When it is a `effect model`, the query result will be shared out to any place in a ClientProvider.
 * config - it is optional.
 If you set nothing, it means you want to execute it manually.
 It can be an tuple array as parameters for callback.
 It can be a config object to set features of this query.

 config: